 What is a panic attack?

 Panic attacks are usually the result of a panic disorder, or can even be common in people with generalized anxiety disorder.
 When you experience a panic attack, your body and mind is reacting to real or imagined fear that manifests in psychological and physical ways.
 Your body and mind are putting up their defenses to something troubling, stressful or even dangerous, even when there might not be a clear source of your fear.

-Racing, negative thoughts
+1. Racing, negative thoughts

-Increased heart rate
+2. Increased heart rate

-Changes in body temperature
+3. Changes in body temperature

-One sign that you may be experiencing a panic attack is feeling unable to regulate your body temperature.
-Hot flashes and chills are both associated with these episodes and, though they can happen at any time during the day, are experienced most often while sufferers are trying to sleep.
+Another sign that you may be experiencing a panic attack is feeling unable to regulate your body temperature.
+Hot flashes and chills are both associated with these episodes, and though they can happen at any time during the day, are experienced most often while sufferers are trying to sleep.

 Does your stomach feel like it’s clenched?
 Are you experiencing painful cramps in your midsection or bouts of nausea?
-Physical symptoms such as these could be related to a digestion issue, but if they persist and no medical cause is found, they could be signs of a panic attack.
+Physical symptoms such as these could be related to a digestion issue, but if they persist and no medical cause is found, they could be signs of a panic attack

-Headache or lightheadedness
+5. Headache or lightheadedness

 Some people experience dull to sharp headaches, even migraines, while others experience a feeling of faintness.
 These episodes can be especially frightening if you’re driving, operating heavy machinery or are engaged in another activity where you could be injured.